• Free shipping on all orders

 Plants, like milkweed, use the wind as a carrier.
 The examples of evolutionary strategies are a fascinating study of adaptation and natural selection.
 The solution for many species is the structure of their seeds that allows them to hitch a ride away from the original plant.
 That can help divert the environmental pressure of competition for sometimes scarce resources.

 The classic case is burrs.
 The hooks found on these seeds give them the staying power they need when an unsuspecting animal strolls by a stand of plants.
 Grasses use a similar strategy, with barbs on the seeds, making them into pointy shapes.
-If a dog ingests grass seeds, they may cause irritation as they go down the esophagus.
+If a dog ingests grass seeds, they may irritate as they go down the esophagus.
 Many complications exist if it becomes infected.

 Getting Stuck